Prathyusha-Guduru/TinDog/README.md

 # TinDog
-A tinder like dating app for dogs!
+A tinder like dating app for dogs 🐶! (jk, just a website through which I practised Bootsrap)